 - Transitioning long-stay patients with severe and persistent mental illness into the community, where possible, including developing new service models for appropriate care, and

 - Creating practice change in inpatient and community services to decrease the number and length of long stay admissions.

 The PCLI works with two main cohorts of consumers all with severe and persistent mental illness, comprising:

-- Cohort 1: older people who are inpatients with long admissions and who have age-related issues.
+- Cohort 1: older people who are inpatients with long admissions and who have mental health significant ageing-related issues.

 What are the objectives for these consumers?

-The objective for people with age-related issues, is to complete a range of assessments that will help indicate their needs and issues.
+The objective for people with ageing-related issues, is to complete with them a range of assessments that will help indicate their needs and issues.
 Then, working with the person’s choice and their family’s support, transition them from the inpatient setting to an appropriate specialist residential aged care facility and ensure follow-up from the PCLI Older Person’s Mental Health services.

-The objective for those people without age-related issues, is to work with them on a range of comprehensive assessments to understand their needs, strengths and wishes.
-Then to consider available existing options in the community and where possible, support the person o transition with assistance from PCLI clinicians to these services.
+The objective for those people without ageing-related issues, is to work with them on a range of comprehensive assessments to understand their needs, strengths and wishes.
+Then to consider available existing options in the community and where possible, support the person to transition with assistance from PCLI clinicians to these services.